 What is important to look for is that the inclusions are relatively small in proportion to the size of the diamond and light in color.
 They should also be in a good position so that they are neither visible to the naked eye or in a location that could affect the diamond’s durability (further reading).

-Lower Clarity Offers Bang For Buck
+Lower Clarity Offers Better Bang For your Buck

 To get the most bang for your buck, look for diamonds in the I1 to I3 range.
 Often, these diamonds sell at significant discounts because of their low clarity grade but can give the shopper an opportunity to get a large diamond that he may otherwise be unable to afford.